 This was getting rid of the mask.

-There was nothing staged about this, there was nothing programmed or rehearsed about it.
+There was nothing programmed or rehearsed about it.

-This was not a message to Democrats because Bill Clinton, in those uh minutes of the interview yesterday, couldn't have cared less about the Democrat Party or anybody but himself.
+This was not a message to Democrats because Bill Clinton, in those minutes of the interview yesterday, couldn't have cared less about the Democrat Party or anybody but himself.

 Back in just a second.

-Clinton says I'll never attack President Bush.
+Clinton says, I'll never attack President Bush.

-I'd ever criticize President Bush.
+I'll never criticize President Bush.

-Hell, he went on meet the press yesterday and criticized President Bush's war policies left and right.
+Hell, he went on to meet the press yesterday and criticized President Bush's war policies left and right.

-Uh no big deal.
+No big deal.

-Let's go to the phones.
+Let you go to the phones.

 I really appreciate all of you being patient.

-We'll start with Nathan in Puyallop, Washington.
+We'll start with Nathan in Puyallup, Washington.

-Uh, thank you, Rush.
+Thank you, Rush.

-Uh Bill Crystal said that.
+Bill Crystal said that.

-Uh don't said that this morning on Fox.
+Bill said that this morning on Fox.

 He was livid when he walked out of that studio.

-Chris Wallace, who interviewed him said that he threatened To fire his staff, he was still exploding walking out of there, said if he ever got set up like that again, it'd be the end of them.
+Said if he ever got set up like that again, it'd be the end of them.

 This didn't go the way Clinton wanted.